Circuit decompositions and scheduling for neutral atom devices with limited local addressability: Metrics

-For a given neutral atom hardware model, we define the following values, given in Section \ref{section: evaluation methods}: \texttt{CZ} gate duration, \texttt{Rz$\left(\pi\right)$} gate duration, \texttt{GR$\left(\pi,\phi\right)$} duration, and atom movement speed.
-For each single-qubit gate, duration is scaled by rotation amount; i.e., $t_{\gamma}=t_{\pi} \cdot \gamma/\pi$, where $t_{\gamma}$ and $t_{\pi}$ are the times required for rotations by angles $\gamma$ and $\pi$, respectively.
-The duration of each atom movement operation is equal to the distance traveled divided by the movement speed.

-Once the circuit has been routed and decomposed into the \texttt{NeutralAtomGateSet}, the circuit structure is naturally split into a) columns of parallel \texttt{Rz} gates, b) \texttt{GR} gates that are each applied to all qubits, and c) groups of \texttt{CZ} gates.
-Within each group of \texttt{CZ} gates and movement operations, we must determine which of these can execute in parallel, according to constraints specified in \ref{section: two-qubit gate constraints} and \ref{section: movement constraints}.

-The duration of each moment, where a moment is a group of gates executed in parallel, is equal to the duration of the longest gate within that moment.
-The total circuit duration is calculated by summing over the durations of all moments.
+Once all compiler steps outlined in Section \ref{section: compiler pipeline overview} have been executed, the circuit structure is naturally split into moments of a) parallel \texttt{Rz} gates, b) parallel \texttt{CZ} and \texttt{CCZ} gates, and c) single \texttt{GR} gates.
+The duration of each moment is equal to the duration of the longest gate within that moment, and the total circuit duration is calculated by summing over the durations of all moments.
+For \texttt{Rz} and \texttt{GR} gates, we specify time required to execute a rotation of $\pi$ (determined by the Rabi frequencies), and duration of each gate scales linearly with rotation angle.

-Note that dead time between pulses -- an experimental limitation on how quickly control devices can be switched -- is about 15ns \cite{graham_multi-qubit_2022}, approximately two orders of magnitude shorter than most neutral atom gate durations.
-Therefore, effects on circuit duration and idle errors from dead time are negligible and do not need to be considered.
-Also note that, in this case, there is not significant benefit from more sophisticated scheduling techniques than the layer-by-layer approach (such as those in \cite{li_timing-aware_2023}).
-This is because of the large number of \texttt{GR} gates in circuits decomposed to the \texttt{NeutralAtomGateSet}; even if a gate finishes earlier than other gates in the same moment, we still must wait until all gates in the moment have completed before executing the \texttt{GR} gate, since it is applied to all qubits in the circuit.